What is vitamin C?

 What does vitamin C do?

-As we get older our skin begins to produce less collagen and elastin, resulting in saggy and wrinkly skin.
+As we get older our skin begins to produce less collagen and elastin, resulting in sagging and wrinkly skin.
 Some of the products which are designed to target this, such as collagen drinks and topical treatments, are often ineffective as the collagen molecules are too large to penetrate the surface of the skin.
 However, vitamin C can be absorbed and so it works to stimulate the natural production of collagen and elastin, making it a great ingredient for anti-ageing and fighting wrinkles.

-Vitamin C is a powerful antioxidant which works to protect the skin from the environment, free radicals and UV damage.
+Vit C is a powerful antioxidant which works to protect the skin from the environment, free radicals and UV damage.
 This can help to prevent the future occurrence of hyperpigmentation, age spots and wrinkles.

 Vitamin C also works as an effective anti-inflammatory.
 This is great for those with acne, rosacea and sensitive skin types, who often experience irritation such as redness and itchiness.